Resource 5: Responses to the role play

 After Sara’s class had done its role play to the community, there was a big response.
 The PTA decided to organise a debate on the issue, and invited the class to represent the views of the children.

 The next week, Sara led her class to the school assembly hall, the place for the meeting of community leaders and representatives of professional groups from the area.
-The village chief was chairperson, the welfare officer was the secretary.
+The village chief was chairperson, the assembly woman was the secretary.

 Each group presented its position on the problem of child abuse, one after the other.